 Rotate MacBook Display Orientation

-- Launch System Preferences (quit it if it’s already open)
+- Launch System Preferences from the Apple menu (quit it if it’s already open)

 - Hold down the Command+Option keys and click on “Display”

 - Look for ‘Rotation’ on the right side of the Display window and take your pick of the display rotation options

 - Standard – the default display orientation without any rotation